caefer/gjPositionsPlugin/README.md

 Please note that gjPositionsPlugin requires jQuery and jQuery UI.
 It was tested with jQuery version 1.4.2 (jquery-1.4.2.min.js) and jQuery UI version 1.8.6 (jquery-ui-1.8.6.min.js).
 Both files have to be loaded for the admin module to work!

-If you choose different locations you will have to change the `view.yml` of the composition admin module.

 ## Term Definition

 <dl>